DiceNameIsMy/vut-itu/docs/Navrh.md

 # 1. The Application (Zadání)
 ### 1.1 Name & Topic (Název a téma)
 #### 1.1.1 YouQuest
 We have decided we'd like to look into applications that provide tooling to help people in planning their upcoming trips, be it one or many cities, a new country, or a different continent.
 Nadzeya came up with this idea because of the many issues she and her friends had with the tooling they were recently using.
-Some of them being:
 #### 1.1.2 Team members
 - Albert Popov (xpopov10) <- Captain
 - Nadzeya Antsipenka (xantsi00)